1 Nez Perce Tribe, Department of Fisheries Resources Management, P.O. Box 365, Lapwai, Idaho, 83540, USA

 1 Quasi-Extinction Summary

-• Removed Little Salmon River due to limited data from only a small portion of the population.
+• Removed Little Salmon River from spring/summer Chinook Salmon analysis due to limited data from only a small portion of the population.

 • Included multiple time-series of observations for each population if available (i.e, spawning ground survey data, weir observations, PIT-tag based estimates)